 - PACT Enterprise Awards Finalist for “Deal of the Year” in 2012

-Fraser is a graduate of Eastern University in St. David’s, PA, and chair of the board at the American Birding Association.
+Fraser is a graduate of Eastern University in St. David’s, PA, and director and former chair of the board at the American Birding Association.